nextstrain/augur/docs/exportv.md

 For example, if your old files were `auspice/virus_AB_tree.json` and `auspice/virus_AB_meta.json`, you might want to call the single output `auspice/virus_AB.json` - or if you want to tell it apart from your v1 export, you might call it `auspice/virus_ABv2.json`.

 ### How Coloring by Traits is Smarter
-**TO DO**
 Previously config files always had to include `gt` and `num_date` to allow coloring by genotype and date, respectively.
 If you had run `augur clades`, you had to remember to add `clade_membership` to the config file, and if you'd run `augur seqtraits` you had to add every resulting option.

 We've made things a little smarter!
-You never have to include `gt` or `num_date` in command-line or config - if the right data is sent export v2, they'll automatically be included as a coloring option.
-The same is true for `augur clades` and `augur seqtraits` - if you pass the resulting JSON files in with `--node-data`, they'll be included as coloring options.
+You never have to include `gt` or `num_date` in the command-line or config file - if the right data is sent to export v2, they'll automatically be included as a coloring option.
+The same is true for `augur clades` and `augur seqtraits` - if you pass the resulting JSON files in with `--node-data`, they'll be included as coloring options. _(If you don't want them as a coloring option, just don't pass in the files!)_

-_Everything else_ you want to have as a coloring option must be specified either by `--traits-to-color` or in the config file (what's specified in `--traits-to-color` will override what's in the config file).
+_Everything else_ you want to have as a coloring option must be specified either by `--metadata-color-by` or in the config file (what's specified in `--metadata-color-by` will override what's in the config file).

 ## Command-line Options
 Remember that generally **any command line options you use will override the same option in your config file**.